Choosing a Linux Distro: Which Desktop Environment?

 Cinnamon

 Cinnamon is the DE developed by Linux Mint but is also available on other distributions.
-This DE, like Xfce and MATE, has a traditional layout that most users will know how to use right away but is a much more modern experience with a more modern look and a ton of cool features.
-While it is heavier in resource usage than Xfce or MATE, it can still run on quite old hardware.
+This DE, like Xfce, has a traditional layout that most users will know how to use right away but is a much more modern experience with a more modern look and a ton of cool features.
+While it is heavier in resource usage than Xfce, it can still run on quite old hardware.
 Want a DE that is flexible, modern, and has a familiar feel out of the box?
 Give Cinnamon a look.

 KDE Plasma